 Was it legal for the Los Angeles Unified School District to issue $1 Billion plus in non-voter approved bonds in semi-secret meetings over the past several years?
 And, who advised them to do so?
 Did anyone challenge the LAUSD actions?
-The answer to these and many other questions is included in a two-part, one-hour interview by Full Disclosure® host Leslie Dutton, to b/e featured on 40 cable systems and on the internet via streaming media beginning Monday, September 12, 2005.
+The answer to these and many other questions are included in a two-part, one-hour interview by Full Disclosure® host Leslie Dutton.

 The video above is a preview containing comments from David Tokofsky on the following :